RodriguesMy/THE_RAIN/notes.md

 <br/>
 <br/>
 Date 28 November<br/>
-Attendance: Myriam, Zaxarias, Sotiris<br/>
+Attendance: Myriam, Zaxarias<br/>
 We had a meeting with our proffeson Mr. Nearchos Paspallis.
-In this meeting, we
+In this meeting, we created some og the javascript code.

+Date 29 November</br>
+Attendance:Myriam
+Myriam tried to develop some of the javascript code.